Innovation Lessons From Flying Machines That ALMOST Worked and The People Who NEARLY Flew Them

 These stories are sometimes funny, occasionally heartbreaking, and always instructive.
 Most importantly, they provide readers with practical insights on experimentation, creativity, persistence, and innovation.
 The book includes two dozen gorgeous line drawings of these amazing flying machines and a handful of historical photos.

-Audiobook and eBook versions of LIFT are planned for early 2020!
+Audiobook is planned for early 2020!

 ADVANCE PRAISE FOR LIFT